Understanding Immunizations and Vaccines - Questions Answered

 Question 2 - What is a vaccine?

-In general, a vaccine contains a modified version of whatever bacteria or virus that is trying to be prevented.
-A vaccine can be defined as substance used to stimulate production of antibodies against a disease or illness.
-It is normally an injection that includes the same germs that cause the disease.
-These germs have been weakened or only contain part of the germs so they do not cause you to become sick.
+In general, a vaccine contains a modified version of whatever bacteria or virus is trying to be prevented.
+A vaccine can be defined as a substance used to stimulate production of antibodies, which are proteins produced by your immune system that fight against a disease or illness.
+Vaccines are usually an injection that includes the same germs that cause the disease.
+However, these germs can’t given you the disease, but instead have been weakened or cut in pieces to only contain part of the germs.

-Vaccines work by firing up your immune system to produce antibodies to fight the disease without actually having to contract it.
-Your body then remembers the disease and is able to protect the body against it in the future.
+Vaccines work by launching your immune system into action to create antibodies against a specific disease without actual exposure to the disease.
+Your body then remembers the disease and can defend against it in the future.

-If you would like to learn more about the types of vaccines and how they work, we encourage you to visit the CDC.
+To learn more about various vaccines and how they work, we recommend visiting the CDC.

-Question 4 - Why do vaccines like the flu shot change every year?
+Question 4 - Why do certain vaccines, like the flu shot, change annually?

 Question 5 - Are vaccines safe?

-Once a vaccine is licensed, FDA, CDC, National Institutes of Health (NIH), and other federal agencies routinely monitor its use and investigate any potential safety concerns.”
+Once a vaccine is licensed, the FDA, CDC, National Institutes of Health (NIH), and other federal agencies routinely monitor its use and investigate any potential safety concerns.

-Yes, vaccines may cause mild side effects.
-Common side effects may include; inflammation and redness at the site of the injection and muscle soreness, which is due to inflammation caused by your body starting immune response.
+Yes, some vaccinations may result in mild side effects.
+Typical side effects include inflammation and redness at the injection site, and muscle soreness which is due to inflammation caused by your body starting an immune response.

 Previous